 During the discussion, various questions were asked about the need for measures to increase financial literacy among young people, for greater engagement in the processes and efforts to build trust in the institutions and the European Union.

 “Workers are for the euro.
 We believe that the benefits of joining the euro area are along many lines – for example income growth, credit rating upgrading, restructuring of higher value-added sectors and many others.
-For example, the nominal wage growth in Latvia is 80%, in Estonia it is 110% and in Lithuania it is 120%,” said Plamen Dimitrov, deputy chairman of ESC from the trade union group.
+For example, the nominal wage growth in Latvia is 80%, in Estonia it is 110% and in Lithuania it is 120%,” said Plamen Dimitrov, vice-president of the ESC from the trade union group.
 According to him, the communication campaign should ensure that vulnerable groups such as the elderly and the population in remote places are not manipulated and misled.

 “Countries that have already joined the euro area, such as Lithuania, Latvia, Estonia, have seen an increase in support for this process according to data from 2024.
 I am confident that the level of support in Bulgaria will also increase.
 There is no country in which citizens will regret having taken this step.
 There are difficulties and speculations everywhere, but the point is to resist them.
 The people must be the biggest watchdog and report irregularities’.